What are the COVID Emergency Grants?

-- The following NSCC students are not eligible for CARES Act Emergency Funding: International students, Early College students, Gateway to College students, any other dual enrollment students, any student taking courses towards a high school degree, and those students who are not enrolled in a degree or eligible certificate program as well as non-credit courses.
+Undocumented students, International students, Early College students, Gateway to College students, any other dual enrollment students, any student taking courses towards a high school degree, those students who are not enrolled in a degree or eligible certificate program as well as non-credit courses.

 What to do next?

-- If a student needed to add or enhance their internet service in order to participate in remote learning courses, that would be an allowable expense.
+If a student needed to add or enhance their internet service in order to participate in remote learning courses.

-- If a student was relying on SHOC food vouchers or the college's monthly mobile market, that would be an allowable expense.
+If a student was relying on SHOC food vouchers or the college's monthly mobile market.

 Am I required to repay the funds I receive?